Punting in Cambridge

 We provide more packages in Chauffeured Punting

-- Private Punting Tour : A chauffeur would take you to locations you need for 50 minutes
+- Private Punting Tour : A guided tour for 50 minutes

 - Cambridge Hen Party Tour : Ladies can have a hen party in the Cambridge River with all the food and alcohol you bring on board.

-- Punting for Large Groups : Catering up to 100 passengers is possible at a time.
-A group with more than 24 passengers can avail for a discount
+- Punting for Large Groups : Catering up to 96 passengers is possible at a time.

 - Evening Punting Tour : Illuminated college buildings can be seen if the punting gets started at dusk